 In Congress, Dan is a leader, serving as the Vice Ranking Member of the House Financial Services Committee as well as a Senior Whip in the Democratic Caucus.

 Previously as County Treasurer, Dan worked to create the Genesee County Land Bank, a first of its kind in the nation.
 Since its creation, the land bank has cleaned up thousands of blighted properties, redeveloped abandoned houses and buildings, and has helped to keep thousands of families in their homes by preventing foreclosures -giving every family an opportunity to be successful.
 In 2009, he also founded and served as the president of the Center for Community Progress, which continues to help transform vacant and blighted areas into vibrant and stronger neighborhoods all across America.
 Dan’s land bank model has helped to inspire over 100 other American cities to start similar models to help create opportunity and foster development.

 Dan is a lifelong Michigan resident.
-He and his wife of 24 years, Jennifer, currently reside in Flint Township.
-Dan has two children currently in college, Kenneth at the University of Michigan-Flint and Katy at Central Michigan University.
-Dan’s oldest son Ryan and his wife Ginger are the parents of Dan’s first and only grandchild, one-year old Caitlin.
+He and his wife, Jennifer, currently reside in Flint Township.
+Dan has three children, Ryan, Kenneth and Katy.
+His oldest son Ryan and his wife Ginger are the parents of Dan’s two grandchildren, Caitlin and Colin.